 - Your dog should always have the choice of when they want to enter and exit their safe space.

-- This area should never be used for time outs or confinement while you’re away.
+- This area should not be used for time-outs.

 - Make sure their area is not totally isolated — dogs are very social, and while they might want a break from all the activity, they may still want to be near their family.

-- A safe space is especially useful for dogs dealing with noise phobias, like fireworks.
-Set up their safe space away from outside noise as much as possible, away from any windows.
-You can always mask any outside noises by having a fan running for white noise or playing relaxing music.
 Certain kinds of music have been shown to reduce stress for dogs, including classical, reggae, and soft rock.
-Read more about what music works best in our article "How to Use Music to Calm Your Anxious Dog" — we've even created a Spotify playlist for your to play for your pup.
+Read more about what music works best in our article "How to Use Music to Calm Your Anxious Dog."

-- If you have an anxious dog, plugging in a pheromone diffuser (like this one by Adaptil) near their safe space can help immensely.
+If you have an anxious dog, plugging in a pheromone diffuser like the one by Adaptil near their safe space may help immensely.